bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol Release**
 - [ ] **Revamped Unlock System - 2 weeks**
 	- [ ] Achievement system for unlocks.
 Should appear on main menu.
-- [ ] **Orphic Tablets - 1 week**
-	- [ ] Option unlocked on main menu once unlocked.
-	- [ ] New tablets unlocked in progression.
-	- [ ] Unlocked upon tutorial completion, populated with initial tutorials rehashing tutorial.
-	- [ ] Status - shows a list of all status icons and effects
-	- [ ] **Coin Gallery**
-		- [ ] Shows all coins unlocked and their upgrade states, in rows.
-Page-able list.
 - [ ] **More Content - 8 weeks**
 	- [ ] **20 Characters**
 	- [ ] **100 Coins**